Fix Microsoft Store Error 0x801901f4 (Sign-In Fix Guide)

 Get-AppXPackage *WindowsStore* -AllUsers | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register "$($_.InstallLocation)\AppXManifest.xml"}

-We tested this on a PC with persistent 0x801901f4 errors after cache clearing and resetting.
-Re-registering fixed the error.
+For persistent 0x801901f4 errors that survive cache clearing and resetting, re-registering the Store often fixes them.
 According to The Windows Club’s guide, this method repairs corrupted Store components that reset can’t fix.

 #Fix 5: Create a New User Account